Fun Horned Viper Facts For Kids | Kidadl

 Some snakes have horns above their eyes: the Persian horned viper or Kenya horned viper, White horned viper, Yellow horned viper, and Field's horned viper.

 The Horned bush viper is a type of pit viper that has scales above its eyes that resemble eyelashes.
 Its other common names are Eyelash viper, Horned palm viper, and Eyelash palm-pit viper.
-It is primarily found in central and Southern America.
+It is primarily found in Central and South America.
 They are available in vibrant colors like dark green, dark yellow, gray, or brown colors.

-The Spider-tailed horned viper is one more type of snake which looks similar to the Horned viper with a unique tail, looks like a bulb at the end that resembles a spider.
+The Spider-tailed horned viper is one more type of snake that looks similar to the Horned viper with a unique tail, which looks like a bulb at the end that resembles a spider.

 The snake's venom also helps in its digestion of the food.